JudeUgwu/Feedback-Collector/README.md

 # Feedback Collector
-Sent Bulk email and get an instant feed back from your users
+Send Bulk email and get an instant feed back from your users